humemai/co-learning/graph-learning/README.md

 I didn't do any of the above two approaches yet.
 I'll try soon when I get the reward values. (state, action) tuples with high rewards are probably more useful.

+## Using the learned graphs as memory for co-learning

+This is indeed the goal of this whole thing.
+If we correctly learn (state, action, reward) tuples, the agent can use this in the next experiments.
+It can choose a robot action that has the highest reward, and potentially ask the human participants to perform the human-actions that it thinks are the best.
+I haven't figured out how to do this yet.
+The graph learning comes first.
+The graph learning will be done in RDF, but the GUI between the human and the machine still uses TypeDB.
+The code somewhere there.

+**TODO-7: Ask Emma how I can start this.
+Perhaps she can point me to some specific lines of her code.**

+## Nice-to-haves

+### Refactoring for higher versions

+At the moment, the python version used is 3.8, which is quite old.
+If I want to use a higher python version, not only the other dependencies have to be changed, but also some python code has to be changed as well.
+This refactoring doesn't seem worth it at this moment.

+### Hosting co-learning GUI indefinitely on the Internet

+Using something like [GCP Cloud Run](https://cloud.google.com/run) allows one to host a simple app server only when it's being used.
+This is very cheap.

+## Author

+Taewoon Kim (taewoon@humem.ai)